Hausdorff Measures and KMS States: Examples

 Note that for $i = 1, 2, 3$, we have $f_i(Y) \subset Y$ and $f_{i}$ is a similarity with ratio $1/2$.
 So $(f_{1},f_{2},f_{3})$ is an iterated function system (\cite{Hut_81}) and it admits a unique invariant set $K$ (\cite{Hut_81,Edg_MTFG2}) The set $K$ is a copy of the Sierpinski gasket.
 Using the terminology from \cite{Kig_CUP01} and \cite{Str_Prin06}, we call the sets $f_{i}(K)$, $i=1,2,3$, $1$-cells.

 Now consider the octahedron in $\mathbb{R}^{3}$ with vertices at $(\pm 1, 0, 0)$, $(0, \pm 1, 0)$ and $(0, 0, \pm 1)$; note that each face is isometric to $Y$ and $Y$ is one of the faces.
 We consider four copies of the Sierpinski gasket $K$ (one of which is $K$ itself) on alternating faces of the octahedron; so any two of the Sierpinski gaskets intersect only at a single point.
 Let $X$ be the union of the four Sierpinski gaskets.
 Note that each point in $X$ has a neighborhood which is similar to a neighborhood of the Sierpinski gasket.
-Thus $X$ is what is called in \cite{Str_TAMS03} a fractafold (see also \cite{Str_Prin06} and \cite{Str_CJM98}).
+Thus $X$ is what is called in \cite{Str_TAMS03} a \emph{fractafold} (see also \cite{Str_Prin06} and \cite{Str_CJM98}).
 We call $X$ the \emph{Sierpinski octafold}.
 One can also think of the octafold as four copies of the Sierpinski gasket such that any two of them are glued at one of the vertices as in Figure \ref{Flo:figure}, where the dotted curves mean that the two endpoints of the curve are identified.

 The metric $\rho$ on $X$ is the restriction of the Euclidean metric to $X$.
-Therefore the Hausdorff dimension of $X$ is $\log3/\log2$ (see \cite[Theorem 6.1.7]{Edg_MTFG2} and \cite[Theorem 6.5.4]{Edg_MTFG2}).
+Therefore the Hausdorff dimension of $K$ is $\log3/\log2$ (see, for example, \cite[Theorem 6.5.4]{Edg_MTFG2}).
+Since $X$ is the union of four copies of $K$ and the Hausdorff dimension of a union of sets equals the maximum of the Hausdorff dimension of each of the sets (\cite[Theorem 6.1.7]{Edg_MTFG2}) it follows that the Hausdorff dimension of $X$ is also $\log3/\log2$.
 To describe the local homeomorphism, label the four copies of the Sierpinski gasket, which we will call $0$-cells, as $1,2,3,$ and $4$.
 Let $11,12,13$ be the three $1$-cells of the $0$-cell $1$, and similarly for the other three $0$-cells (see Figure \ref{Flo:figure}).
 The local homeomorphism $T$ we define is uniquely determined by the following two properties \begin{enumerate} \item The vertices of the $0$-cells are left fixed. \item The restriction to each $1$-cell defines an affine homeomorphism onto the $0$-cell that shares exactly one vertex with the original $1$-cell. \end{enumerate}

 {}It is enough to indicate where the points that are the vertices of the $1$-cells and are not vertices of the $0$-cells map.
 We call these points \emph{midpoints}.
 Each midpoint may be written $.5(\epsilon_{1}e_{\sigma(1)}+\epsilon_{2}e_{\sigma(2)})$ where $\epsilon_{i}=\pm1$, $e_{i}$ is a canonical basis element of $\mathbb{R}^{3}$ and $\sigma$ is in the permutation group $S_{3}$.
 Then It is easy to see that this is well defined and $T$ is a local homeomorphism such that